-But second, they shall speak with new tongues.
-What is this new tongue?
-For as the casting out of demons refers by reflex to the Old Testament saints, who cast out the false gods, and abode by the truth, so every one of the Saints bears an allusion to the same Old Testament scriptures or circumstances; and I will bring Old Testament scriptures to every one of the signs, to show you that there is nothing new in these signs the Savior has your set before us.
+But, second, they shall speak with new tongues. tongue? for as the casting out of demons refers by reflex to the Old Testament saints, who cast out false gods, and abode by the truth, so every one of the signs bears an allusion to some Old Testament scripture or circumstance; and I will bring Old Testament scriptures to every one of the signs, to show to you that there is nothing new in these signs the

+Saviour hath here set before us.

 Now, where shall we go, then, for the new tongues?
-Why, say you that refers to the day of Pentecost.
+Why, say you, that refers to the day of Pentecost.
 I have no objection to admit that; but that is a question more of gifts in the first place than of grace; and we are dealing this morning with vitalities, essentials.
 I go to the last chapter of Zephaniah, and there I get the new tongues.
 "Then will I turn to the people a pure language, that they may all call upon the name of the Lord, to serve him with one consent."
 A praying heart is something new; it is a new tongue.
 "God be merciful to me a sinner," is something new.
 "Behold, I am vile," is something new.
-"If you will, you can make me clean," is something new.
+"If thou wilt, thou canst make me clean," is something new.
 Yes, when a sinner is thus brought into the spirit of grace and supplication, here is a new tongue; he speaks with a new tongue; he speaks of his sin, and of his state as a sinner, as he never spoke before.
 Here is something new.
-Go then, Ananias, to Saul of Tarsus, and you will see something new; and if you ask what that something new is, it is this; "Behold he prays."
-He had, no doubt, said many prayers during his long pharisaic profession, but now he not merely said prayers, but "Behold, he prays."
+Go then, Ananias, to Saul of Tarsus, and you will see something new; and if you ask what that something new is, it is this; "Behold, he prayeth."
+He had, no doubt. said many prayers during his long pharisaic profession, but now he not merely said prayers, but, "Behold, he prayeth."
 It is something new.
-He prays now for mercy; he pleads now atoning blood; he pleads now justifying righteousness; he pleads now the exceeding great and precious promises of God.
+He prayeth now for mercy; he pleadeth now atoning blood; he pleadeth now justifying righteousness; he pleadeth now the exceeding great and precious promises of God.
 That is the pure language.
-Says Job, "My prayer is pure."
-I am not praying from any formal, hypocritical, worldly purpose, show, or display, like the Pharisee, making long prayers that he might be seen of men; but I am praying to the Lord, that he might have mercy upon me, with all sincerity and all simplicity, with the single object of obtaining mercy; and, says such an one, I am glad to find it written, that "he that calls upon the name of the Lord shall be saved."
-Again, I am glad to find it written, that one says, "I love the Lord, because he has heard the voice of my supplication."
+Saith Job, "My prayer is pure."
+I am not praying from any formal, hypocritical, worldly purpose, show, or display-like the Pharisee, making long prayers that he might be seen of men; but I am praying to the Lord, that he might have might be seen of men; but I am praying to the Lord, that he might have mercy upon me, with all sincerity and all simplicity, with the simple object of obtaining mercy; and, saith such an one, I am glad to find it written, that "he that calleth upon the name of the Lord shall be saved."
+Again.
+I am glad to find it written, that one saith, "I love the Lord, because he hath heard the voice of my supplication."
 Ah, what was your state, and what was your supplication?
-Why, "the sorrows of death compassed me, and the pains of hell got hold upon me; I found trouble and sorrow.
-Then called I upon the name of the Lord; O Lord, I beseech you, deliver my soul."
-That is the new tongue.
-Know you anything of this new language?
-They shall speak with new tongues.
+Why, "the sorrows of death compassed me and the pains of hell cat held my "The sorrow". me, and the pains of hell gat hold upon me; I found trouble and sorrow.

+Then called I upon the name of the Lord; O Lord, I beseech thee, deliver my soul."